OriganumVulgareVariegated_Presentation

 • 💇♀️ To maintain a neat, compact shape, cut back established plants by two-thirds in late summer, preventing them from becoming leggy.

-The wild species, better known as Marjoram, is a fast-growing bushy perennial.
+The wild species, Origanum vulgare is better known as Marjoram, is a fast-growing bushy perennial.

 It belongs to the family of mints and sages and is commonly found in the mountainous regions of the Mediterranean Basin and temperate Asia.